The Hundred (cricket): Tournament structure

 Eight city-based teams compete during the school summer holidays.
 All men's and women's matches are held on the same day at the same grounds.
 In total, there are 32 matches in the league stage of the tournament.
 Each team plays four matches at home and four matches away.
-This includes one match against every other side and then a second bonus match against their nearest regional rivals.
+This includes one match against every other team and then a second bonus match against their nearest regional rivals.

 The team that finishes top of the league progresses straight into the final.
 The teams finishing second and third compete in the Eliminator (or semi-final), with the winner progressing into the final.

 Trophies

 The Hundred trophies for both the men's and women's tournaments were designed and made by London-based goldsmiths and silversmiths Thomas Lyte.
 Originally commissioned in 2019, the two identical trophies were produced simultaneously.
 They stand at a height of 56 cm and weigh 13 kg.
 The identical nature of the trophies is symbolic of the ECB's drive for equality in the sport of cricket, with the prize fund for the competition split equally between the men's and women's tournaments.